MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/refresh-a-windows-10-computer-with-windows-11.md

    * Backs up user settings and data using USMT.
    * Installs the Windows 11 Enterprise x64 operating system.
    * Installs any added applications.
-   * Updates the operating system using your local Windows Server Update Services (WSUS) server.
+   * Updates the operating system using your local Windows Server Update Services (WSUS) server (if applicable).
    * Restores user settings and data using USMT.

 5. You can monitor progress of the deployment using the deployment workbench on MDT01.
 See the following example: